smikitky/chatgpt-md-translator/README.md

 As of April 2023, the GPT-4 model is in a limited beta.
 If you are not granted access yet, you'll get an error saying the model 'gpt-4' does not exist.
 [Join the waitlist](https://openai.com/waitlist/gpt-4-api).

-GPT-4 model is slow and &gt;10 times more expensive than GPT-3.
+Although GPT-4 is much smarter, it is slower and &gt;10 times more expensive than GPT-3.
 Try using the GPT-3 model first, especially while you are experimenting with this tool.
 It's recommended to set the usage limit to a reasonable amount (e.g., $10) on the OpenAI's account management page.

 ## Limitations

+- This tool does not do serious Markdown parsing for fragment splitting.
+The algorithm may fail on an atypical file that has huge _indented_ code blocks or has no blank line at all.
+- The tool has not been tested with Markdown files outside of React Docs (react.dev), although I expect most potential problems can be solved by tweaking `instruction.md`.
 - Contents in code blocks (\`\`\`), including comments, are not translated.
 - This tool itself is free, but you will be charged according to [OpenAI's pricing page](https://openai.com/pricing). **Even if you're a ChatGPT Plus subscriber, access to the API is not free.**
 - The combination of this tool and GPT-4 should do 80% of the translation job, but be sure to review the result at your own responsibility.
 It occasionally ignores your instruction or outputs invalid Markdown, most of which are easily detectable and fixable with tools like VSCode's diff editor.
 - The API is sometimes unstable.
 If you experience frequent connection errors, reduce the fragment size or try again a few hours later.
-- This tool does not (and will not) perform serious Markdown parsing.